-September 23, 2013
+September 22, 2014

-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual and special meeting of shareholders (the "Meeting") of Corby Distilleries Limited (the "Corporation") will be held on Wednesday, November 6, 2013 at the TIFF Bell Lightbox, Reitman Square, Cinema 3, 350 King Street West, Toronto, Ontario, Canada, at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Corby Spirit and Wine Limited (the "Corporation") will be held on Wednesday, November 5, 2014 at the TMX Broadcast Centre, The Exchange Tower, in the Gallery, 130 King Street West, Toronto, Ontario, Canada, at 11:00 a.m.
 (Toronto time) for the following purposes:

-- 1. to receive the consolidated financial statements of the Corporation for the fiscal year ended June 30, 2013, together with the report of the external auditors' thereon; - 2. to elect the directors of the Corporation; - 3. to appoint the external auditors of the Corporation for fiscal year 2014 at a remuneration to be fixed by the Board of Directors of the Corporation; - 4. to consider and, if thought appropriate, to pass, with or without variation, a special resolution (the "Name Change Resolution"), the full text of which is set forth in the accompanying Management Proxy Circular and incorporated herein by reference, approving the change of the name of the Corporation to "Corby Spirit and Wine Limited" (the "Name Change"); and - 5. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.
+- 1. to receive the consolidated financial statements of the Corporation for the fiscal year ended June 30, 2014, together with the report of the external auditors' thereon; - 2. to elect the directors of the Corporation; - 3. to appoint the external auditors of the Corporation for fiscal year 2015 at a remuneration to be fixed by the Board of Directors of the Corporation; and - 4. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.